karalkal/KalinKaraliev/project1/README.md

 - **lines 635-668** - getEarthquakesAndSetMarkers, as above **with filtering** by country.
 In order to make the marker clustering meaningful we have high value for maxRows.
 Often the API will return a timeout error if no value is returned from its DB (I guess) within 14-15 seconds.
 So this "error" is more or less intended - if we have little wikipedia articles for a particular country, clustering becomes totally unnecessary.

 - **lines 670-802** - The different GET functions will send AJAX request to our backend (written in basic PHP).
-On success it will trigger our modal rendering function with the data returned and additional parameter identifying what data the modal would actually be displaying, e.g. `renderCountryDataInModal(result.data, "essential")`.
+On success it will trigger our modal rendering function with the data returned and additional parameter identifying what data the modal would actually be displaying, e.g. `rendercountryDataInModal(result.data, "essential")`.
 Most of these are self-explanatory, including the php scripts.
 In getExchangeRates() the sequence is as follow:
   - Get the codes, names, symbols of all supported currencies (AJAX request to `getAllCurrencies.php`).
   - If this request is successful send next one to `getExchangeRatesData.php`.
 It will 1. get essential country data from `https://restcountries.com/v3.1/alpha/`.
 From there we get the searched country's primary currency (`$decodedData[0]['currencies'];`).
 2. Having identified the country's currency we send another request to get exchange rates to all other currencies